 - Stochasticity – “A wonderfully slippery and smarty-pants word for randomness.”
 This is the explanation on the site of what Stochasticity means.
 Very interesting podcast that you’re sure to find some tidbits to chat about around the water cooler.

 - Dan Pink on the Surprising Science of Motivation – From the famous Ted conference this talk will change your mind on how to motivate people in the work place.
-The surprising part is I think most
+The surprising part is I think most people actually think the opposite of what research shows us.

 Recently I have been asking a lot of people how they like their job and it didn’t surprise me that the vast majority said they were unsatisfied.
 The more I asked, poked and prodded about their career, the more positive it became.
 Then it dawned on me, sure there are some better careers than others, but our generation enjoys complaining.
 Let me explain.